-There is a difference between "unfair competitive advantage," which typically addresses issues such as developing preparatory documents for a procurement as opposed to "organizational conflict of interest," which typically addresses issues such as an agency employee working for a private sector firm competing for work or a family member working for a public agency participating in a selection process that another family pursues.
+There is a difference between "unfair competitive advantage," which typically addresses issues such as developing preparatory documents for a procurement as opposed to "organizational conflict of interest," which typically addresses personal issues.
+These might include an agency employee working for a private sector firm competing for work, or a family member working for a public agency participating in a selection process that another family pursues.